Roger Joseph Foys: Pater Noster controversy

 In anticipation of the release of the third edition of the Roman Missal and General Instruction of the Roman Missal, Foys issued a decree that discouraged the laity from holding hands during the Pater Noster (or "Our Father") at the celebration of mass.
 The decree states, "Special note should also be made concerning the gesture for the Our Father.
 Only the priest is given the instruction to "extend" his hands.
 Neither the deacon nor the lay faithful are instructed to do this.
 No gesture is prescribed for the lay faithful in the Roman Missal; nor the General Instruction of the Roman Missal, therefore the extending or holding of hands by the faithful should not be performed."
 The decree caused controversy in the diocese.

 Lincoln Memorial incident

-After an incident at the Lincoln Memorial in Washington D.C. in January 2019 between students from Covington Catholic High School and Native American activist Nathan Philips, the diocese and the high school initially released a joint statement condemning the actions of the Covington students.
+After an incident at the Lincoln Memorial in Washington, D.C., in January 2019 between students from Covington Catholic High School and Native American activist Nathan Phillips, the diocese and the high school initially released a joint statement condemning the actions of the Covington students.
 However, after further details emerged, Foys retracted the statement.
 He apologized to the students, claiming that the diocese was "bullied and pressured into making a statement prematurely."
 Foys stated that "I especially apologize to Nicholas Sandmann and his family, as well as to all CovCath families who have felt abandoned during this ordeal."